-- Name

-- Address

-- Telephone number

-- Member identification number

-- A summary of the complaint and any previous contact with us related to the complaint •The action you are requesting from us

-- A signature from you or your authorized representative and the date.

-- If you want a friend, relative, your doctor or other provider, or another person to be your representative, call Member Services (phone numbers are printed on the back cover of this booklet) and ask for the "Appointment of Representative" form.
-(The form is also available on Medicare's website at https://www.cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf).
+- o Name - Address - o Telephone number - Member identification number - A summary of the complaint and any previous contact with us related to the complaint - o The action you are requesting from us - o A signature from you or your authorized representative and the date. - If you want a friend, relative, your doctor or other provider, or other person to be your representative, call Member Services (phone numbers are printed on the back cover of this booklet) and ask for the "Appointment of Representative" form.
+(The form is also available on Medicare's website at www.cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf).
+The form gives that person permission to act on your behalf.
+It must be signed by you and by the person who you would like to act on your behalf.
+You must give us a copy of the signed form.
+Option for Fast Review of your Grievance You may request a fast review, and we will try to respond within a day, if your grievance concerns one of the following circumstances: - We've extended the timeframe for making an organization/coverage decision, and you believe you need a decision faster. - We denied your request for a 72-hour organization/coverage decision.

-Whether you call or write, you should contact Member Services right away.
-The complaint must be made within 60 calendar days after you had the problem you want to complain about.

-If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast complaint."
+- We denied your request for a 72-hour appeal.
+It's best to call Member Services if you want to request fast review of your grievance - Whether you call or write, you should contact Member Services right away.
+The complaint must be made within 60 calendar days after you had the problem you want to complain about. - If you are making a complaint because we denied your request for a "fast coverage decision" or a "fast appeal," we will automatically give you a "fast complaint."
 If you have a "fast complaint," it means we will give you an answer within 24 hours.